-Our Derivatives practice assists clients with respect to a variety of OTC derivative and exchange traded transactions, including documentation and the impact of related regulations under the Dodd-Frank Act and the U.S. Commodity Exchange Act.
-Our attorneys advise a wide spectrum of U.S. and non-U.S. market participants, including swap dealers, futures commission merchants, sovereign entities, pensions, hedge funds, commodity pools, financial institutions, trade groups and corporate end-users on internal documentation, board resolutions, policies, legal opinions, affiliate and third-party agreements, and capital market transactions.
+Our Derivatives practice assists clients with respect to a variety of OTC and cleared derivative and exchange traded transactions, including transactional, regulatory and investigation/compliance matters.
+Our attorneys advise a wide spectrum of U.S. and non-U.S. market participants, including swap dealers, clearing houses, futures commission merchants, sovereign entities, pensions, hedge funds, commodity pools, financial institutions, trade groups and corporate end-users across multiple industries.

 Moore & Van Allen is an associate member of the International Swaps and Derivatives Association, Inc. and our attorneys are active members ISDA and broader market developments.
 We participate in panels at the ABA Annual Futures and Derivatives Law Committee Conference, FIA Law and Compliance Conference in Washington, DC, the Managed Funds Association New York Conference, and the American Conference Institute’s National Advanced Summit on Swaps and Derivatives Global Market Regulation.